crowdagger/crowbook/README.md

 space before '?', '!', ';' or ':').
 This feature is relatively limited
 at the moment, but I might try to add more options and support for more languages.

-### Table of Contents ###

-Crowbook currently only supports a table of contents for first-level headers (e.g. chapters).
-There is currently no option to integrate it in the document, so it is only generated in the EPUB format.

 See also [Bugs](Bugs.md).